Teyras/MT/text/chapters/110_analysis.md

 The Linux kernel also allows setting per-process NUMA affinity, which determines which memory nodes should be used by the process.
 Restricting a process to the memory node that belongs to the CPU where it is running is certainly reasonable.
-Since this is the default policy in Linux[@NumaMemPolicy], we will not measure the setup where the CPU affinity is already set explicitly.
+Since this restriction is the default policy in Linux[@NumaMemPolicy], we will not measure the setup where the CPU affinity is already set explicitly.
 However, we will experiment with setting the NUMA affinity without an explicit CPU affinity (i.e., restricting a process to a memory node and not to a CPU).

 ### Types and Levels of System Load